 Add 1/2 cup of Distilled White Vinegar to the water in the spray bottle.
 Distilled White Vinegar is used in almost every cleaning product that I make and I also use it as an alternative to bleach.
 It is a safe, natural, and very effective product that I recommend keeping in stock all the time.

 Now, you can add your oils.
 Drop in 10-15 drops of Tea Tree essential oil.
 Add additional oils to scent your spray if you like.
-I purchase most of my Therapeutic Grade Essential Oils from Art Naturals for my cleaning products.
+I purchase most of my Therapeutic Grade Essential Oils for my cleaning products.
 Lemon , Peppermint, and Lavender oils are my favorites for scent and for extra cleaning properties.

 If you want, you can add a couple drops of dish liquid for extra grease busting power.
 Wild Orange Essential Oil is also great for cutting through grease.
-This is an optional ingredient, but I recommend it.
+This is an optional ingredient, but I highly recommend it.

-Shake up the solution until it is mixed well and your All-Purpose Homemade All-Purpose Spray is ready to go!
+Shake up the solution until it is mixed well and your Homemade All-Purpose Spray is ready to go!
 You can use this solution on everything from your kitchen to the bathrooms, bedrooms, and appliances.
 Sometimes I even use it to spot mop my floors!
 This is seriously amazing stuff and I hope you love it as much as I do!

 What are the Benefits of Essential Oils in Cleaning Supplies?